<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 You have two options: inground and above ground.
 But what if you want a little bit of both?

-Semi inground pools are a little bit different in terms of aesthetics and the installation process, so in this article, we’re breaking down the key factors that set semi inground pools apart to help you decide if it’s a good fit for you.
+Semi inground pools are a little bit different in terms of aesthetics and the installation process.
+In this article, we’ll break down the key factors that set them apart to help you decide if it’s a good fit for you.

 Semi inground pool with swim up bar